 Other Events.
-PaintCare partnered with MXI to manage the transportation and processing of programeligible materials from DEC's eight Clean Sweep events at PaintCare's expense.
+PaintCare partnered with DEC to manage paint from their five "Clean Sweep" events and managed the transportation and processing of program-eligible materials at PaintCare's expense.

 Direct Pickup Service.
 PaintCare's large volume pickup service (LVP) provided a convenient option for painting contractors and other eligible program participants who accumulated large volumes of paint.
 The minimum amount to receive a direct pickup is 100 gallons.
 Typically, users of the service have accumulated paint over many years due to the institutional, logistical, and financial barriers to disposal.
 PaintCare aimed to remove these barriers by providing a free and convenient service.
 Common users of this service include contractors, builders, property managers, academic institutions, and homeowners, and are further described in the appendix.